GreenSteam/pycon.dk/index.md

 ### Where: Room M1, Diplomvej 381, Scion DTU, 2800 Lyngby

-### Schedule
+### Talks

-- 18:00: *Python for beginners* by Jóan Petur Petersen
+- Python for beginners *by Jóan Petur Petersen*
-- 19:00: *Raspberry Pi and Python* by Sergejus Martinenas
+- Raspberry Pi and Python *by Sergejus Martinenas*
-- 19:30: *How to write an interpreter* by Vladimir Keleshev ([video](http://www.youtube.com/watch?v=1h1mM7VwNGo))
+- How to write an interpreter *by Vladimir Keleshev* ([video](http://www.youtube.com/watch?v=1h1mM7VwNGo))

-The first talk is mostly targeting people that are new to Python.
-So if you know Python well you can come at 19:00 to hear just the more advanced talks.

 * * *